paritytech/substrate/srml/contract/COMPLEXITY.md

 This function receives a `key` as an argument.
 It consists of the following steps:

 1. Reading the sandbox memory for `key` (see sandboxing memory get).
 2. Reading the storage with the given key (see `get_storage`).
-Receives back the owned result buffer.
+It receives back the owned result buffer.
 3. Replacing the scratch buffer.

-Key is of a constant size therefore the sandbox memory load can be considered to be of constant complexity.
+Key is of a constant size.
+Therefore, the sandbox memory load can be considered to be of constant complexity.

-However, a read from the contract storage can hit the DB and the size of this read is dynamical.
+However, a read from the contract's storage can hit the DB, and the size of this read is dynamical.

 **complexity**: The memory and computing complexity is proportional to the size of the fetched value.